intel/sriov-fec-operator/spec/openshift-pacn3000-operator.md

 ## Deploying the Operator

-The OpenNESS Operator for Intel® FPGA PAC N3000 (Programming) is easily deployable from the OpenShift cluster via provisioning and application of the following YAML spec files:
+The SEO Operator for Intel® FPGA PAC N3000 (Programming) is easily deployable from the OpenShift cluster via provisioning and application of the following YAML spec files:

 ### Install the Bundle